mySites.guru

 But think about it from the other direction.
 Our server tried to reach your site three separate times and couldn’t.
 If we can’t get through, there’s a decent chance your visitors couldn’t either during that window.

-How the monitoring checks work
+How do the monitoring checks work?

 Every 5 minutes, our custom-built monitoring engine checks each of your connected sites.
 We don’t fire off an alert on the first failed request.
 Instead, we run three checks before we tell you anything: